lexiuisii/lexiuisii.github.io/docs/directory.md

     nav: sidebar-universes
 ---

+# Universes
-Utilize the sidebars to navigate OCs and their universes!
+Utilize the sidebars to navigate OCs and their profiles!
 {: .notice--info}

 **Of Blood and Ichor**